-WNYC Preservation: Archive Donations
+WNYC and WQXR: Archive Donations

 If you have WNYC or WQXR broadcast recordings, even those you've copied off the radio, they may be of interest to us.
 They can be on tape or disc.
-We are looking for WNYC and WQXR produced materials, not programs from NPR or other public radio outlets.
-Annual reports, letters, photographs of people in front of WNYC microphones, old WNYC American Music Festival program listings, posters and other promotional items used by the stations over the years are also of interest.
+We are looking for WNYC and WQXR produced materials, not programs from NPR or other public radio stations.* Annual reports, letters, photographs of people in front of WNYC microphones, old WNYC American Music Festival program listings, posters and other promotional items used by the stations over the years are also of interest.

 If you have something we would like to add to our collection, we will make a preservation copy, give it a new safe home, and acknowledge your donation in writing.
 If you have something you'd think we'd like, but you can't part with, let's talk.
 Perhaps we can arrange for a copy to be made.

 If you think you have something you would like to donate to the NYPR archives, please contact Archive Director Andy Lanset (email@example.com) or you can write to him:

 - Introduction to WNYC Preservation and Archive Unit